domagojk/devadvice-blog/content/blog/serverless-event-sourcing-in-aws-lambda-dynamodb-sqs/index.md

 Overall, even though it’s solvable, I think this is the biggest issue of using DynamoDB for an event store.

+**Update May 28, 2019** with the upgrades like [this one](https://aws.amazon.com/blogs/database/how-amazon-dynamodb-adaptive-capacity-accommodates-uneven-data-access-patterns-or-why-what-you-know-about-dynamodb-might-be-outdated/) using a single partition may be not such a bad thing.
+But I still recomend not to use it if you can avoid it or as in this case, store only index keys to keep it as small as possible.

 ### Transactions

 When I’ve started this project, [DynamoDB transactions](https://aws.amazon.com/blogs/aws/new-amazon-dynamodb-transactions/) were not available, so in order to make [ACID](https://en.wikipedia.org/wiki/ACID_%28computer_science%29) possible, on each transaction, I’m storing an array of events.